 While it is possible to play a chromatic scale by half covering the tone holes this takes technique and practice.
 Practically speaking the key of A adds only one half hole and is possible.
 Beyond that it is easier to choose a different key flute or have your accompanist use a capo or transpose for you.

-This is not a difference be a similarity, Hall Crystal Flutes have a Boehm taper a the top of the flute.
+This is not a difference but a similarity, Hall Crystal Flutes have a Boehm taper a the top of the flute.
 This give an extended range (2 1/2 octaves) over a straight bored bamboo or renaissance flute.
 It also improves tuning in the upper register and makes the fingering patterns the same for both the first and second octave.